Getting Started

 The live view tab shows images from the sensor array.
 The exposure is set automatically to account for changes in the light condition.
 The auto exposure tries to find a suitable average light intensity, which may give unwanted results in very dark environments.
 A black—red—yellow—white color scale shows the intensity variation over the array.
 The color scale can be changed to grey scale in the menu.

 The automatic exposure can be disabled by toggling AUTO and M exposure modes.
 In M mode, the exposure can be adjusted with the scrollbar on the left side of the screen.
-In any mode, the current exposure time can be copied to measurements in the intensity and gated imaging tabs, populating the integration time fields per ratio to the bit depth and by correcting for the gate width ratio..
+In any mode, the current exposure time can be copied to measurements in the intensity and gated imaging tabs, populating the integration time fields per ratio to the bit levels setting and by correcting for the gate width ratio.

 A histogram of the current image can be enabled by checking the Live view histogram checkbox below the image.
 The histogram will update in real-time together with the currently shown image.
 Two additional checkboxes are available in this operation mode: highlighting saturated and/or dark pixels in blue/green colors in the current live view image.
 This should help to prevent getting over- or under-exposed images.